 Sheep.
 They were pretty damn smart...sheep.

-Chapel pushed at the food on her plate.
+Chapel pushed the food around her plate.
 She was being charitable calling it food.
 It looked more like a science experiment gone horribly wrong.
-She lifted the fork to her nose, took a tentative sniff.
+She lifted the fork to her nose amd took a tentative sniff.
 No smell.
 None of it had any odor at all.

 She put her fork down.
-"I don't know about the rest of you, but there is a snack shop in the basement that sells all kinds of processed foods.
-Any of which is probably more healthy than this.
+"I don't know about the rest of you, but there's a snack shop in the basement that sells all kinds of processed foods.
+Any of which is probably healthier than this.
 Who's game?"

 Both Kirk and Spock followed her out.
 In fact, a steady stream of people seemed to be fleeing the ballroom in which the lunch tables had been set up.

 They hurried downstairs.
 Kirk and she helped themselves to pre-packaged food that had no nutritional value but at least tasted good.
-She sensed someone next to her, looked up to see Spock.
+She sensed someone next to her and looked up to see Spock.